Apostille & legalization

 Apostille vs. embassy legalization

 If your destination country is a member of the 1961 Hague Apostille Convention (most of Europe, Latin America, and Asia), a single apostille certificate from the issuing state or federal authority is enough.
 If not — UAE, China, Saudi Arabia, Vietnam, and others — you'll need full consular legalization: notarization, county clerk certification, state authentication, US State Department certification, and finally embassy stamping.
-NotarySeal agents handle both paths.
+NotaSealPros agents handle both paths.

 Which authority issues the apostille

 State-issued documents (birth and marriage certificates, state-issued IDs, notarized affidavits) get apostilled by the Secretary of State in the issuing state.
 Federal documents (FBI background checks, IRS letters, FDA certificates, USPTO assignments) require the US State Department's Office of Authentications in Washington, DC.
-Most apostille agents on NotarySeal can process both, with courier service to skip the State Department mail queue.
+Most apostille agents on NotaSealPros can process both, with courier service to skip the State Department mail queue.

 Common apostille requests